Montana Healthcare Foundation

-The program assistant will frequently remain in a stationary position for up to 75% of the work date; stand occasionally moves about inside the office to access equipment, files and meetings; occasionally required to move objects weighing up to 10 pounds and must infrequently move objects weighing more than 20 pounds or carry objects.
+The data and evaluation manager will frequently remain in a stationary position for up to 75% of the work date; stand occasionally moves about inside the office to access equipment, files and meetings; occasionally required to move objects weighing up to 10 pounds and must infrequently move objects weighing more than 20 pounds or carry objects.
 This position requires the manual dexterity sufficient to operate phones, computers, and other office equipment.
 This person must communicate clearly using with customers/clients who speak English to accurately convey information and be able to communicate at normal speaking levels both in person and over the telephone.
 The employee must be able to receive and understand written and oral communication and give written and oral instruction.
 This position requires the ability to calculate mathematic problems and frequently requires visual acuity at 20 inches or less to review written documents.

 Often, in an office environment with visits to external environments that could require walking, driving to and from various locations.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions of the position.